Fork me on GitHub

 </closureSourceMapLocationMappings>

 Assume the source files are js/file1.js and js/file2.js.
 The above replaces them with /web/www/js/file1.js and /web/www/js/file2.js.
 This is then path that will be used in the source map to reference the original source file.
 If no location mappings are specified, the path of the source files relative to the created source map is used instead.
-If you set the name to an empty string, it matches all paths.

 • Type: java.util.ArrayList<com.github.blutorange.maven.plugin.closurecompiler.plugin.ClosureSourceMapLocationMapping>